NyaaPantsu/nyaa/README.md

 * Uploading of new Magnet links
 * Report Feature and Moderation System
 * Accounts and Registration System
-* Make renchon the favicon and official mascot
 * Make sukebei db schema compatible with current code
 * Site theme
 * p2p sync of dbs?